Sadri199/Raven-Nest-Bot/list.md

 ## Third Part

-- [ ]  Casually learn how to use Twitter and Bluesky APIs.
+- [x]  Casually learn how to use Twitter and Bluesky APIs.
-- [ ]  Try to make a dummy POST request.
+- [x]  Try to make a dummy POST request.
+    - [x]  Learn how to make API Requests via Python.
+- [ ]  Make a bot account for each place.
+     - [x]  Make it work in Twitter (thanks Tweepy)
      - [ ]  Learn how to make API Requests via Python.
-- [ ]  Make a bot account for each place.
 - [ ]  Make an automated Post.
     - [ ]  Figure out how to automate the execution of all of this???